 Remote data access

-OVITO comes with a built-in SSH client for accessing files on remote machines.
+OVITO comes with built-in SSH and HTTP(S) clients for accessing files on remote machines.
 This feature can save you from having to transfer files stored in remote locations, for example on HPC clusters, to your local desktop computer first.
-To open a file stored on a remote host, select→ from the menu.
+To open a file located on a remote host, select→ from the menu.

 The current version of OVITO does not provide a way to browse directories on remote machines.
 You have to directly specify the full path to the remote file as an URL of the form: